Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 Christmas Tree Reticle

 There is nothing festive about this type of reticle.
-It simply has hash marks that shape like a Christmas tree.
+It simply has hash marks that shape like a Christmas tree!

 The lines relatively get longer, with each mark going down to the 6 o’clock crosshair.
-This is used to compensate for the wind draft affecting the velocity of your projectile.

 You will find these reticles in some BDC reticles, but they are commonly found in tactical, Mil-dot, and military rifle scopes.